 The alpha of the chimpanzees is constantly under threat as there will always be a chimpanzee or a coalition of chimpanzees who want to overthrow the alpha and install a new chimpanzee in his or her place.
 But chimpanzee conflict goes beyond group infighting, it also extends to inter community fighting over territorial and mating rights.
 Dr Goodall reported on a four-year war between two chimpanzee communities in Gombe.
 During this conflict, eight adult males from one group killed all six males in the other and occupied their territory to mate with their females.
 In their warfare chimpanzees have been observed using primitive weapons of projectiles, weapons and even spears.

 About seventy thousand years ago, for whatever reason, large numbers of our species migrated out of this ’heavenly garden’ northwards and westwards through Africa, Europe, Asia and America.
-Whether they migrated for natural climatic reasons or were forcibly relocated to establish new mining ventures in other parts of earth, or just escaped, we don’t know.
-But the purest living examples of this migration are today found in the deepest, darkest jungles of Africa, South America, Papua New Guinea and the great souther continent of Australia whose aboriginal people, before the arrival of Europeans a few hundred years ago, trace an uncontaminated race for nearly 60,000 years.
+Whether they migrated for natural climatic reasons or were, as the Jewish Bible relates, forcibly ejected from the farming lifestyle of the garden of Eden to live as nomads, we don’t precisely know.
+But the purest living examples of this migration are today found in the deepest, darkest jungles of South America, Papua New Guinea and the great southern continent of Australia whose aboriginal people, before the arrival of Europeans a few hundred years ago, traced an uncontaminated race for nearly 60,000 years.
 Throughout most of the rest of the world we are hybrids; different blends of evolved cultures and skin colours as white skins mated with dark skins.
-However, having emerged from the identical source as all other humans, the aboriginals of Australia, Papua New Guinea and the jungles of Africa and South America are the clear evidence of how all humans would have evolved today had there not been an intervention of major significance to turn black skins white and to teach a level of technology that is beyond the natural evolution of humans in only a few thousand years.
+However, having emerged from the identical source as all other humans, the aboriginals of Australia, Papua New Guinea and the jungles of South America are the clear evidence of how all humans would have evolved today had there not been an intervention of major significance to turn black skins white and to teach a level of technology that is beyond the natural evolution of humans in only a few thousand years.
 Somehow that fast track evolution happened in the northern hemisphere and those northern humans created an entirely different, urbanised civilisation.